-Selected authors are invited to present their Case Report at the symposium during AAO 2021 Virtual.
-Authors will be notified of selection at the end of August.
+Selected authors are invited to present their Case Report at the symposium during AAO 2022.
+Authors will be notified of selection at the end of June.

 All submissions are accepted through the Academy's website; individuals submitting abstracts need to use an existing user account or create one.
 All Academy members (present and past), past program participants and those who have ever attended an AAO meeting already have an Academy user account.
 Do not create a duplicate account, check first to see if you have one using the forgot password or forgot email features in the login section.